WestDRI/cli_etc/content/workshops/2022_git_sfu.md

 cd </some/suitable/location/in/your/computer>
 ```

-2. Create the directory at the root of chapter 3
+1. Create the directory at the root of chapter 3

 ``` bash
 mkdir chapter3
 ```

 {{<notes>}}
-Make sure note to use any spaces in the name: Git doesn't work well with spaces.
+Make sure not to use any spaces in the name: Git doesn't work well with spaces.
 {{</notes>}}

-3. Create a number of subdirectories
+1. Create a number of subdirectories

 ``` bash
 mkdir chapter3/src chapter3/ms chapter3/data chapter3/results
 ```

-4. Create a mock manuscript
+1. Create a mock manuscript

 ``` bash
 echo "# Chapter 3